 SI.
-Description Reference
+Description Reference CI.

-No. CI.
-No.
+No. No.

 1 The following documents are also part of the Contract

 The Schedule of other contractors (8)

 The Schedule of Key personnel (9)

 2 The above insertions should correspond to the information

 provided in the Invitation of Bids.

 3 The Employer is (1)

 New Mangalore Port Authority,

+Panambur,

-Panambur, Mangalore - 575010
+Mangalore - 575010

 Name of Authorized Representative:

 Name :

-The Chairman,
+Chairman,

-New Mangalore Port Authority, Panambur,
+New Mangalore Port Authority,

+Panambur,

 Mangalore - 575010

 4 The Engineer is

 Name :

 Chief Engineer (C),

 New Mangalore Port Authority, Panambur,

 Mangalore- 57501010

 Name of Nominee is

-Name:
+Name :

-Superintending Engineer (C1)
+Superintending Engineer (CI)

 Civil Engineering Department,

 NMPA, Panambur, Mangalore- 575010

 5 The name and identification number of the Contract is

 Name of Contract :- "Annual maintenance of Residential & (1)

-Non-residential buildings on the East side of NH-66 in
+Non-residential buildings on the East of NH-66 in NMPA for (1)

-NMPA for the year 2023-24"
+the year 2024-25"

-Tender no: 24/2023-24
+Tender no: CIVIL/DyCE(C)/EE(C)/41/2024-25

-6 The works consist of " Annual maintenance of Residential (1)
+6 The works consist of Annual maintenance of Residential & (1)

-& Non-residential buildings on the East side of NH-66 in
+U Non-residential buildings on the East of NH-66 in NMPA for (1)

-NMPA for the year 2023-24".
+the year 2024-25.

+tile year 2024-25.

-33 SI.
-Description Reference No. CI.
-No. 7 The start date shall be 7 days from the date of Issue of Conditions Letter of Acceptance.
-However no work shall be of contract commenced without signing contract agreement.
-A-General 1.Definitions 8 The Contract price is the price stated in the letter of 1.Definitions acceptance and thereafter as adjusted in accordance with the provisions of the Contract.
+SI.
+No. Description Reference CI.
+7 The start date shall be 15 days from the date of Issue of Letter of Acceptance.
+However the work shall be commenced only after signing Conditions of contract A-General 8 The Contract Price is the price stated in the letter of acceptance and thereafter as adjusted in accordance with the provisions of the Contract.
 However payment will be made as per actual work done accordance with the contract provisions.
-9 The Intended completion Date for the whole of the Work is (17,29) 12 (Twelve) Months including monsoonwith the following milestones: 10 Milestone dates: Physical works to be Period from the date of completed commencement of work Milestones dates shall be provided to the Contractor by the Executive Engineer executing the work ,for completion of the work as per the scheduled date.
-11 The following shall form part of the Contract Document: (2.3) (1) Form of Agreement (2) Letter of Acceptance (3) Contractor's Bid (4) Contract Data (5) Conditions of Contract including Special Conditions of Contract (6) Specifications (7) Drawings (8) Bill of quantities and (9) Any other documents listed in the Contract Data as forming part of the Contract.
+1.Definitions 9 The Intended completion Date for the whole of the Work is 12 (Twelve) Months including monsoon with the following milestones: (17,28) 10 Milestone dates: Physical works to be Period from the date of completed commencement of work Milestones dates shall be provided to the Contractor by the Executive Engineer executing the work ,for completion of the work as per the scheduled date.
+11 The following shall form part of the Contract Document: (1) Form of Agreement (2) Letter of Acceptance (3) Contractor's Bid (4) Contract Data (5) Conditions of Contract including Special Conditions of Contract (6) Specifications (7) Drawings (8) Bill of quantities and (9) Any other documents listed in the Contract Data as forming part of the Contract.
 (10) Correspondence exchanged after the opening of the Bid and before the issue of Letter of Acceptance by which the Condition of Contract are amended, varied or modified in any way by mutual consent (to be enumerated).
-12 The Contractor shall submit a Program for the Works (27) within 14 days of delivery of the letter of Acceptance. \ - · / L 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+(2.3) 12 The Contractor shall submit a Program for the Works within (27)